 Given the sheer number of available developers, finding a suitable candidate is not easy.
 You must have a clear idea of your ultimate goals and be able to convey your vision clearly to the team of specialists.
 This way, you can focus on the developers with the right skills.
 But let’s dive deeper into the nuances of hiring a Python developer.

 In-house or freelance

 Hiring a full-time in-house employee and freelancer requires different recruitment and workflow approaches as well as formats of interaction.
 An in-house developer should be properly recruited (ideally, with the help of a dedicated recruiter), integrated into your company or project’s ecosystem, and provided with a workplace (if needed), long-term (usually) job deal, and a regular salary.
 That said, the sole process of hiring full-time specialists results in lots of bureaucracy and extra costs.
-On the other hand, freelancers are, as a rule, cheaper, have no extra expectations regarding their role in your company or project, they don’t need to be recruited as such (a good freelance market reputation and portfolio should be enough) and get paid only as long as they do real-time work.
+On the other hand, Python freelance developers, as a rule, are cheaper to hire, freelance Python coder salary is less and they have no extra expectations regarding their role in your company or project, python freelancer doesn’t need to be recruited as such (a good freelance market reputation and portfolio should be enough), and get paid only as long as they do real-time work.
 However, freelancers are usually quite narrow-profiled specialists and you may even come across some that may lack certain qualifications in their line of work.
 That’s why the most cost-efficient and long-term fruitful way to get the required specialist is to contact a specialized company that has a well-prepared staff of professionals to offer.

 Hiring a software development company